curl/curl/docs/ECH.md

 We have added support for ECH to curl.
 It can use HTTPS RRs published in the DNS if curl uses DoH, or else can accept the relevant ECHConfigList values from the command line.
-This works with OpenSSL, WolfSSL or boringssl as the TLS provider.
+This works with OpenSSL, wolfSSL or BoringSSL as the TLS provider.

 This feature is EXPERIMENTAL.
 DO NOT USE IN PRODUCTION.